Originally published August 2021. Updated April 2026.

 Sharing content with potential hires can keep you top-of-mind.
 It also positions you as an expert in your field.
 Perhaps an applicant isn’t the right fit for the position you are currently hiring for, but they are impressive and might be a great fit for future positions.
 Sharing relevant content is a great way to reach out and stay in touch.

 Do we believe it when a company tells us how great their product is?
 No. Instead we turn to friends and complete strangers who have used the product.
 We trust what they have to say much more than we trust a business.
-It’s why we use Yelp and comb through Amazon reviews.
+It’s why we comb through Amazon reviews.

 If the product you are selling is a job at your company, then who are your previous customers that have already made that purchase?
 Your employees.
 Of course the founder of a startup is going to say it’s a great place to work, but what about the last few people she hired?